-Davao Light is the third largest privately-owned electric distribution utility in the country in terms of customer size and annual kWh sales.
-Its franchise area covers two cities and three municipalities in the Davao region, with a population of approximately 2.3 mn and a total area of 3,561 sq. kms.
+Davao Light remains the third largest privately-owned electric distribution utility in the country in terms of customer size and annual kWh sales.
+Its franchise area covers two cities and three municipalities in the Davao region, with a population of approximately 2.23 mn and a total area of 3,561 sq. kms.

 Davao Light was incorporated on October 11, 1929, and was acquired by the Aboitiz Group in 1946.
 The company's original 50-year franchise, covering Davao City, was granted in November 1930 by the Philippine Legislature.
-Pursuant to RA No. 11515 which lapsed into law on December 26, 2020, Davao Light's franchise was extended for an additional 25 years from 2025, or until 2050.
+Pursuant to RA No. 11515 which lapsed into law on December 26, 2020, the distribution utility's franchise was extended for an additional 25 years from 2025, or until 2050.

-The company's renewable energy power supply is sourced from hydropower plants of NPC-PSALM hydro, Hedcor Sibulan, Hedcor's Talomo plant, and Hedcor Bukidnon's Manolo Fortich Plant.
+The company's renewable energy power supply is sourced from hydropower plants of NPC-PSALM hydro, Hedcor Sibulan, and Hedcor's Talomo plant.
 This makes up nearly 40% of its renewable energy portfolio which helped reduce Davao Light's overall electricity rate.